Dick Roche

-Richard Eoin Roche (born 30 March 1947) is an Irish former Fianna Fáil politician who served as Minister of State for European Affairs from 2002 to 2004 and 2007 to 2011 and Minister for the Environment, Heritage and Local Government from 2004 to 2007.
+Richard Roche (born 30 March 1947) is an Irish former Fianna Fáil politician who served as Minister of State for European Affairs from 2002 to 2004 and 2007 to 2011 and Minister for the Environment, Heritage and Local Government from 2004 to 2007.
 He served as a Teachta Dála (TD) for the Wicklow constituency from 1987 to 1992 and 1997 to 2011.
 He was a Senator for the Administrative Panel from 1992 to 1997.

 Early and private life

 Roche was born in Wexford.
 He was educated at Wexford Christian Brothers School and University College Dublin (UCD) where he received Bachelor of Commerce Degree and a master's degree in Public Administration.

 Roche is married to Eleanor Griffin, and they have three sons and one daughter.
 They live in County Wicklow.

 On 15 December 2008, he was held hostage during a robbery at the Druids Glen Marriott Hotel and Country Club in County Wicklow.